Dalarö wreck: History

-It has been suggested that the wreck is the remains of a ship called Krönta Lejonet ("The Crowned Lion") that belonged to Swedish nobleman Magnus Gabriel De la Gardie.
+It had been suggested that the wreck is the remains of a ship called Krönta Lejonet ("The Crowned Lion") that belonged to Swedish nobleman Magnus Gabriel De la Gardie.
 This ship disappear from the written sources around 1660.
-In May 2017 Dr Niklas Eriksson at Stockholm University revealed the original identity of the wreck as the Bodekull of the Swedish Navy.
+In May 2017 Niklas Eriksson at Stockholm University revealed the original identity of the wreck as the Bodekull of the Swedish Navy.
 Bodekull was built in 1659-61 and sank in October 1678.

 The sculptures associating to the ships name were usually located on the transom in the ship's stern in these days.